chibisnorlax/acnhfaq/faq/villagers/villagers.md

 |Dreamies|Dreamies are a player's set of, or singular, personal favourite villagers.
 They are highly sought after by the player.|

 ## How many villagers are there in Animal Crossing: New Horizons?
-Currently there are 413 villagers in AC:NH as of `Ver 2.0`.
-See [the Nookipedia's entry here](https://nookipedia.com/wiki/Villagers/New_Horizons) for a list of them.
+Currently there are 413 villagers in AC:NH as of `Ver 2.0.4`.
+See [here](https://catalogue.ac/?s=Y2F0ZWdvcnk9dmlsbGFnZXJz) for a list of them.

 ## What are the villager personalities?
 There are 8 villager personalities.